Awlason History, Family Crest & Coats of Arms

-Scotland.
+Awlason is one of the names derived from the families of the ancient Dalriadan clans of Scotland.
 It is derived from the name for the son of "Ellis" or Ellis' son.
 Conversely, the surname could be is derived from "Alice" as in "the son of Alice."
 It is likely though that the name was derived from "Ellis" rather than the female personal name.
-CITATION[CLOSE]

 Early Origins of the Awlason family

-Another 83 words (6 lines of text) covering the years 1296 and 1314 are included under the topic Early Awlason History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awlason research.
+Another 42 words (3 lines of text) covering the years 1296 and 1314 are included under the topic Early Awlason History in all our PDF Extended History products and printed products wherever possible.

 Awlason Spelling Variations

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Awlason has been spelled Allison, Alison, Alinson, Allinson, McAllister, MacAllister, Ellison and many more.